galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >    > {: .solution}
 >    {: .question}
 >
->    The number of genes is still too high there.
-So we will take only the 10 most up-regulated and 10 most down-regulated genes
+>    The number of genes is still too high, so we will take only the 10 most up-regulated and 10 most down-regulated genes
 >
 > 3. **Sort** {% icon tool %}: Sort the genes by log<sub>2</sub>FC
 >    - "Sort Dataset" to the differentially expressed genes with abs(FC) > 2